 ‘Any activity or group of activities that takes an input, adds value to it, and provides an output to an internal or external customer’.

-This focus on the customer provides us with a means to assess the value of each step in the process by asking specifically to what extent each contributes to the final output, giving rise to questions such as, ‘Can we do this step in a quick, cheaper or less resource-intensive way?’ and even, ‘Do we need this step at all?’
+This focus on the customer provides us with a means to assess the value of each step in the process by asking specifically to what extent each contributes to the final output, giving rise to questions such as, ‘Can we do this step in a quicker, cheaper or less resource-intensive way?’ and even, ‘Do we need this step at all?’

 The likelihood is that you have been doing that, making small adjustments to each of your processes in response to changes in technology, materials, skills or customer requirements ever since the processes were first initiated.
 That’s evolution.
 However, unlike human evolution that has taken place over eons, processes evolve over a few years, if not months, and often in an unplanned or uncoordinated way.

 It is this latter point that causes the problem.
 A change to one step in a working process can have unintended consequences for activities further along the chain, or in interfacing processes, ultimately leading to one or more processes becoming inefficient, ineffective and uneconomic to operate.
 It is for this reason that, from time to time, we need to take an ‘end-to-end’ view of each process to determine its overall:

 This analytical approach provides the foundation for the business process improvement workshop.